-In 2008 a new protected species bycatch reporting form was instituted that requires fishers who catch a protected species to record the interaction on the non-fish/protected species bycatch form.
+Since 2008 fishers have been required to complete a protected species bycatch reporting form that requires fishers who catch a protected species to record the interaction on the non-fish/protected species bycatch form.
 Fishers are required to record incidental catches of seabirds, marine mammals, marine reptiles, corals, sponges, bryozoans, and fish species that are protected under the Wildlife Act 1953.

 The form is linked to the catch effort return so that fishers do not need to duplicate information already reported.
 Fishers are required to report to the species level if they are able to identify the incidental catch, but if not generic group codes are permitted.
 Corals, sponges and bryozoans are reported by estimated weight and all other species are reported by number of individuals.
 The count of individuals includes whether the animals were alive and uninjured, alive and injured, or dead.
 Definitions of what "injured" means are provided.
-The Ministry of Fisheries has prepared a species identification guide that has been distributed to fishers to assist them in their reporting obligations.
+The Ministry for Primary Industries has prepared a species identification guide that has been distributed to fishers to assist them in their reporting obligations.
 All the New Zealand fishers fishing for highly migratory fish species have also had copies of the SPC marine species identification manual sent to them.